pablopalafox/semantic-depth/README.md

 We labeled 750 [Roborace](https://roborace.com/) images with the classes fence, road and background.
 For the task of labelling our own images, we used the [cityscapesScripts](https://github.com/mcordts/cityscapesScripts).

-We cannot make the whole dataset public, as the original images are property of the Roborace comptetion.
+We cannot make the whole dataset public, as the original images are property of the [Roborace](https://roborace.com/) competition.
 A mockup of this dataset can be found [here](data/roborace750_mockup).

 If you would like to get more images, join the [Roborace](https://roborace.com/) competition and you'll get data on which to run our work.